ddmitov/perl-executing-browser/README.md

 ## History

-PEB was started as a simple GUI for personal databases and this small project is still in early development, the current version being 0.1, code-named "Camel Calf".
-Exhaustive documentation is still missing and included examples are basic.
+PEB was started as a simple GUI for personal databases and this small project is still in early development.
+Exhaustive documentation is still missing.

 ## License